EdDurfee/adaptSchedule/README.md

 ## How to run client
 - First, start running the server and select which problem to run on the server
 - If the app was open previously, reset it by fully closing the app.
 This is done by double-clicking the home button on the iPad and then swiping the app up off the screen
-- On iPad home screen, click the app icon that looks like this:
+- On iPad home screen, open the app label "Day Plan"
 - Enter the IP address of the computer running the server
   - If using a commercial network (like U of M’s), enter the public IP address of the server system.
 This IP can be obtained by googling “what is my IP address”
   - If on a private network (like your home), enter the private IP address of the server system.
 This IP address can be found in the network settings of the computer